shirashiki/datascience/rproject/CODEBOOK.md

 mean or standard deviation.
 The summary is aggregated and sorted by activity and subject.

+Other details:

+- HEADER: yes, in the first line of the file.
+- COLUMN SEPARATOR: tab (\t).

 ### Variables

 **What was changed in variable names**